 Basic Auth

-This feature is available in Gloo Enterprise only.
-If you are using the open source version of Gloo, this tutorial will not work.
+This feature is available in Gloo Gateway Enterprise only.
+If you are using the open source version of Gloo, these instructions do not work.

 In certain cases - such as during testing or when releasing a new API to a small number of known users - it may be convenient to secure a Virtual Service using Basic Authentication.
 With this simple authentication mechanism the encoded user credentials are sent along with the request in a standard header.

-To secure your Virtual Services using Basic Authentication, you first need to provide Gloo Edge with a set of known users and their passwords.
+To secure your Virtual Services using Basic Authentication, you first need to provide Gloo Gateway with a set of known users and their passwords.
 You can then use this information to decide who is allowed to access which routes.
-If a request matches a route on which Basic Authentication is configured, Gloo Edge will verify the credentials in the standard Authorization header before sending the request to its destination.
-If the user associated with the credentials is not explicitly allowed to access that route, Gloo Edge will return a 401 response to the downstream client.
+If a request matches a route on which Basic Authentication is configured, Gloo Gateway will verify the credentials in the standard Authorization header before sending the request to its destination.
+If the user associated with the credentials is not explicitly allowed to access that route, Gloo Gateway will return a 401 response to the downstream client.

 Be sure to check the external auth configuration overview for detailed information about how authentication is configured on Virtual Services.